-The Attendance Manager will arrange visits to the homes of students who have still not improved their attendance after receiving a second letter of concern.
-Support is offered and the aim is to identify whether there are any genuine reasons for absence or any school related concerns after which if there is still no significant improvement then the Attendance Manager will agree with the Attendance Officer that a referral to the Attendance Support Team (AST) is necessary.
+The Attendance Officer will arrange visits to the homes of students who have still not improved their attendance after receiving a second letter of concern.
+Support is offered and the aim is to identify whether there are any genuine reasons for absence or any school related concerns after which if there is still no significant improvement then the Attendance Officer will refer to the Attendance Support Team (AST) is necessary.
 This will involve Warning Notices to be issued and possible Court Action to be considered.
 The penalty if found guilty can be up to £2,500 or a maximum of a 3 month imprisonment for a subsequence offence.